Alcones1/nr1-pathpoint/README.md

                    New Relic Pathpoint Documentation

-Pathpoint is an enterprise platform tracker that models system health in relation to actual user-impacting business stages, and on this documentation you will learn how to interact with the Pathpoint GUI, like for example how to tweak the different Pathpoints, to get the data you are interested in tracking.
+Pathpoint is New Relic enterprise platform tracker that models system health in relation to actual user-impacting business stages, and on this documentation you will learn the different concepts of a Pathpoint, as well as how to interact with the Pathpoint configuration, like for example how to tweak the different Pathpoints, to visually work with the data you are interested in tracking.

  ### <a id="Index"></a>Index ###